databricks/terraform-provider-databricks/docs/data-sources/service_principals.md

 ## Example Usage

-Adding all service principals with display name `my-spn` to admin group
+Adding all service principals of which display name contains `my-spn` to admin group

 ```hcl
 data "databricks_group" "admins" {